In this article

-For step-by-step information about adding a background to your slide, see the article Insert a background picture, color, or watermark on your slides.
+For step-by-step information about adding a background to your slide, see the article Format the background of slides.

 Tip: To apply a background style or theme to only some slides in your presentation, right-click the background style or theme, and then click Apply to Selected Slides on the shortcut menu.